What are Wrinkles?

 - Sun exposure

-Though you can't control all of those factors, you can do something about two of them: Minimize your sun exposure and don't smoke.
+Though you can't control all of these factors, you can do something about two of them: Minimize your sun exposure and don't smoke.

-There are several ways to minimize the appearance of wrinkles and even remove them.
+There are treatments to lessen the appearance of wrinkles and even remove them.

-- Retinoids (tretinoin, Retin-A, Renova).
+- Retinoids (tretinoin, Altreno, Retin-A, Renova, Tazorac).
 Among medical treatments, this is by far the most proven and effective way of bettering signs of aging such as uneven pigmentation, roughness, and wrinkling.
-At first, these medications cause redness and peeling.
+At first, these medications may cause redness and peeling.
 Although this can be unpleasant, improvement comes when the peeling stops.

 - Alpha-hydroxy acids.
 These are the so-called "fruit acids" and include glycolic and lactic acid.
 Preparations containing these fruit acids are quite safe and cause no more than mild and temporary irritation.
 The improvement they produce is, however, relatively subtle.